Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * Using the S parameter will additionally set the spindle RPM of the current tool.
   * It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.
 * Laser mode:
-  * M3 is effectively redundant, as the laser can be controlled with G1 S commands.
+  * In 'non-sticky' mode (M452 S0), M3 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
+  * In 'sticky' mode (M452 S1), you can set the laser with, for example, `M3 S255`, then subsequent G1 moves will use that setting without needing an S parameter.
+Alternatively set the laser power with the first G1 S command, and subsequent G1 commands will use that setting, until either an `M3 S0` or `M5` is sent.
   * All M3 commands must have an S parameter.
 Sending M3 on its own generates an error.
   * M3 can't be used to fire the laser on its own; the laser will only fire with a G1 movement command.
-  * In 'non-sticky' mode (M452 S0), M3 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
-  * In 'sticky' mode (M452 S1), you can set the laser with, for example, M3 S255, then subsequent G1 moves will use that setting without needing an S parameter.

 #### M3 in RepRapFirmware 2.01 to 2.05.1